10-menachi/alx-low_level_programming/0x00-hello_world/README.md

 ### 5-printf.c
 prints exactly with proper grammar, but the outcome is a piece of art, followed by a new line using printf

+### 6-size.c
+prints the size of various types on the computer it is compiled on